4paradigm/OpenMLDB/docs/en/developer/sdk_develop.md

 ## Details of SDK Layer

 There are many ways to create a `SQLClusterRouter`.
-首先是使用两种Option创建，分别会创建连接Cluster和Standalone两种OpenMLDB服务端。
+The first two methods are using two options, which create a server connecting Cluster and Standalone respectively, respectively.
 ```
     explicit SQLClusterRouter(const SQLRouterOptions& options);
     explicit SQLClusterRouter(const StandaloneOptions& options);
 ```
-These two methods, which do not expose the metadata related DBSDK, which are suitable for ordinary users.
+These two methods, which do not expose the metadata related DBSDK, are suitable for ordinary users.
 The underlayers of Java and Python SDK also use these two approaches.

 Another way is to create based on DBSDK:
 ```
 explicit SQLClusterRouter(DBSDK* sdk);
 ```